Sage-Bionetworks/schematic/README.md

 $ synapse get syn21088684
 ```

+The `credentials.json` file is required when you are using `[OAuth2](https://developers.google.com/identity/protocols/oauth2)` to authenticate with the Google APIs.

+Steps involved in the `OAuth2` [authorization flow](https://github.com/Sage-Bionetworks/schematic/blob/develop/schematic/utils/google_api_utils.py#L18):

+- The app (i.e., _schematic_) looks for a `token.pickle` file first.
+It is a file that is created when you have authorized your account to access Google APIs for the first time.
+If the file already exists, then it get the credentials from it, meaning you do not have to allow access several times.
+- If the `token.pickle` file does not exist, the app will load the credentials for you from the `credentials.json` file and create a `token.pickle` in your project root directory when you access any of the schematic services (e.g., through the Command Line Interface) and the authorization flow completes for the first time.
+For this:
+  - A URL will be prompted to you when you access a _schematic_ CLI utility.
+Copy the URL from the console and open it in your browser.
+  - If you are not already logged into your Google account, you will be prompted to log in.
+If you are logged into multiple Google accounts, you will be asked to select one account to use for the authorization.
+  - You might see a "Google hasn’t verified this app" warning from Chrome on your browser.
+To resolve this, click on "Advanced" and then "Quickstart (unsafe)".
+Select a Google account and authorize the _Quickstart_ script to access Google Drive/Sheets under your account.

 Alternatively, you can also download the `schematic_service_account_creds.json` file, which uses the service account mode of authentication (_for Google services_).
 To download this file, run the following:

 ```bash